Brian Calhoun: Professional career

-2006 NFL Combine

-Detroit Lions

-Calhoun decided to forgo his senior season at Wisconsin and entered the 2006 NFL Draft.
+Calhoun decided to forgo his senior season at Wisconsin and entered the 2006 NFL draft.
 He was selected in the third round (pick #74) by the Detroit Lions.
 Calhoun was placed on injured reserve for the season in November after tearing his ACL.

 Calhoun was released on May 4, 2009, finishing his Lions career with 54 rushing yards, 55 receiving yards and 221 kick return yards and 0 touchdowns.

+Personal life

+After his playing career, he became a high school coach for track and field, football, and sports fitness training in the greater Milwaukee area.
+He is also a fitness trainer at DSHA (Divine Savior Holy Angels) in Milwaukee, Wisconsin.